 When behavior is overemphasized, and is usually accompanied with an overemphasis on the heart, the result is a social gospel liberalism that is insufficiently informed and inadequate in caring.
+Harsh judgmentalism also occurs.
 Caring is done without adequate link to and accurate instruction in the Word of God and other compatible resources to help avoid the circumstances that caused the problems being addressed.